Broker pattern

 The broker pattern is an architectural pattern that can be used to structure distributed software systems with decoupled components that interact by remote procedure calls.
-A broker component is responsible for coordinating communication, such as forwarding requests, as well as for transmitting results and exceptions.
+A broker component is responsible for coordinating communication, such as forwarding requests, as well as transmitting results and exceptions.

 Definition

-The broker pattern is an architecture pattern that involves the use of an intermediary software entity called "broker" to facilitate communication between two or more software components.
-The broker acts as a "middleman" between the components, allowing them to communicate without being directly aware of each other's existence.
+The broker pattern is an architecture pattern that involves the use of an intermediary software entity, called a "broker", to facilitate communication between two or more software components.
+The broker acts as a "middleman" between the components, allowing them to communicate without being aware of each other's existence.